buildarr/buildarr/docs/index.md

 ```

 Poetry is used to manage the Python package definition and dependencies in this project.

-Pull requests for Buildarr itself and the currently vendored plugins are welcome.

 If you're looking to develop a new plugin for adding support for a new application, please develop it as a new package and configure entry points in your Python package definitions to allow Buildarr to load your plugin.